Does Windows 10 Freeze Your Computer? Try This!

 On the new window, click I don’t have this person’s sign-in information.
 Then click Add a user without a Microsoft account.
 Fill out the fields and click Next.
 Then log out of your account and into the new one.

-6. Rollback to the Previous Version
+8. Go Back to the Previous Version of Windows 10

 To do this, press Windows key + I to open Settings.
-Navigate to Update & security > Recovery.
-Beneath Go back to an earlier build, click Get started and follow the instructions.
+Navigate to Update & Security > Recovery.
+Beneath Go back to the previous version of Windows 10, click Get started and follow the instructions.

 If this option isn’t available then you could download an ISO for a previous Windows 10 version and install from that.
 However, Microsoft doesn’t provide these, so you’ll have to get one from an unofficial source or use one you’ve previously created.